MairiSpencer/Data-Science-Portfolio/README.md

-# Mairi Spencer's Portfolio
+# Mairi Spencer

-Portfolio of neural data science coding

 Hi there!
-Welcome to my portfolio.
+You've successfully accessed my portfolio.

+Here I will showcase to you my coding skills and Neural Data Science work

 If you have any further inquiries, you can contact me at [mr856487@dal.ca](mailto:mr856487@dal.ca)